pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[T]he distinguishing mark of the resolute Systems-student is the determination to make the most of what can be done, given the limitations of reality."
 --John Gall

-"[O]ne of the defining characteristics of true transformation is self redefinition....Indeed, rather than be swept away by life and force of habit, the individual can seize control of their life.
+"[O]ne of the defining characteristics of true transformation is self redefinition. ...
+Indeed, rather than be swept away by life and force of habit, the individual can seize control of their life.
 They can fight against 'inevitability' and the idea of settling for whatever life hands them.
 We are either compliant with our seemingly preordained fate or we fight.
 We who choose to embrace the fight understand that life itself is a struggle and \[welcome\] it.
 Compliant living is mere existing.
 We want more--we want to improve our quality of life by methodically engaging in our parallel disciplines.
 Over time our practices will transform us."
 --Marty Gallagher, *Strong Medicine* epilogue

 "Sober words are drunken thoughts...
 Wait."